Bed-in: Montreal bed-in

 Their second bed-in was planned to take place in New York, but Lennon was not allowed into the U.S. because of his 1968 cannabis conviction.
 Instead they intended to hold the event in the Bahamas at the Sheraton Oceanus Hotel, flying there on May 24, 1969, but after spending one night in the heat, they decided to move to Canada.
 They first landed in Toronto and stayed at the King Edward Hotel.
 They interviewed with Canadian Immigration and were granted a 10 Day Visitor Status.
 The choice was between Toronto and Montreal.
 Since they needed the New York press coverage, they decided to move it to Montreal because of its proximity to New York.

 They flew to Montreal on May 26 where they stayed in Rooms 1738, 1740, 1742 and 1744 at the Queen Elizabeth Hotel.
 During their seven-day stay, they invited Timothy Leary, Tommy Smothers, Dick Gregory, Murray the K, Al Capp, Allen Ginsberg and others, and all but the hostile Capp sang on the peace anthem "Give Peace a Chance", recorded by André Perry in the hotel room on June 1, 1969.
 Perry also recorded Lennon and Ono performing Ono's song "Remember Love" after everyone else had left the room.
 The Canadian Broadcasting Corporation conducted interviews from the hotel room.
 The event received mixed reaction from the American press.

 In December 1969, Lennon and Ono spread their messages of peace with billboards reading "WAR IS OVER!
 If You Want It – Happy Christmas From John and Yoko".
 These billboards went up in eleven major world cities.
+The posters were designed by Apple creative director John Kosh.

-Inspired bed-ins
+Others

 The bed-in performance has since been re-interpreted and re-used in protests by a number of artists since 1969, most notably Marijke van Warmerdam with her gallerist Kees van Gelder at the same Amsterdam Hilton in 1992 and the Centre of Attention in 2005 in Miami.
 A fictional bed-in protest was also featured in a 2006 Viva Voce music video.
 In 2010 a main Liverpool's centre for the contemporary arts staged a 62-day event, Bed-in at the Blue-coat, which used Lennon & Ono's event as a template for 62 daily performances by artists, activists, community groups and others to do "something for a better world."
 Ono gave her blessing and sent a video message.
 The project started on 9 October, on what would have been Lennon's 70th birthday, and ended on 9 December, which marked 30 years since his death.

-On September 13, 2018, Ono who was joined by former Beatle Ringo Starr, actor Jeff Bridges and then-New York City Mayor Bill de Blasio, would participate in a Bed-In which was held at New York City Hall and which focused on promoting support for New York City schools.
+On September 13, 2018, Ono who was joined by former Beatle Ringo Starr, actor Jeff Bridges and then-New York City Mayor Bill de Blasio, to participate in a bed-in which was held at New York City Hall and which focused on promoting support for New York City schools.